auth0/docs/articles/native-platforms/ios-swift/00-introduction.md

 ---
 title: Introduction
-description: Brief introduction to the iOS-Swift tutorials.
+description: Brief introduction to the iOS Swift tutorials.
 First steps required to follow any of the tutorials.
 ---

-This is the very beginning of a simple, practical and multi-step quickstart that will guide you through managing authentication in your iOS apps with Auth0.
+This is the very beginning of a simple, practical, and multi-step quickstart that will guide you through managing authentication in your iOS apps with Auth0.